mgmt-sa-tiger-team/sap-hana-workshop/exercises/1-deploy/README.md

 This validated the environment, feel free to repeat the steps above and experiment further by running additional commands.

-Behind the scenes with Satelite
+Behind the scenes with Satellite
 ==============================

 Will add a click through of Satellite to lay the ground work for understanding the concepts in Labs 4 & 5.